-If you're looking for Node.JS Interview Questions for Experienced or Beginners, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research Node.JS has a market share of about 2.6%.
-So, You still have opportunity to move ahead in your career in Node.JS Development.
-Mindmajix offers Advanced Node JS Interview Questions 2018 or node js programming interview questions that helps you in cracking your interview & acquire dream career as Node.JS Developer.
+If you're looking for Node.JS Interview Questions for Experienced or Beginners, you are in right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research, Node.JS has a market share of about 2.6%.
+So, You still have the opportunity to move ahead in your career in Node.JS Development.
+Mindmajix offers Advanced Node JS Interview Questions 2018 or node js programming interview questions that help you in cracking your interview & acquire a dream career as Node.JS Developer.

 Q1) What according to you is the scope of NodeJs in the present domain of Information Technology?

 Q2) Can you name the two important types of API which you can find in the Node.JS approach?

 Ans) These are, Synchronous which is considered for the blocking functions and second is the Asynchronous which is generally considered for the Non-blocking ones.

 Q3) What are the important applications in the IT in which the Node.Js approach can be considered?